ColinTB/ColinTB.github.io/_posts/2017-08-17-test_blog_post_scatter_v1.md

 This is how to anyone can start making plots with ggplot2 in 2 easy steps.
 No experience necessary!

+[Codeschool's Try R](http://tryr.codeschool.com/) is an easy way to review syntax and learn basic operations.
+It runs in your browser so you do not need to download R or Rstudio to start learning.

 ## 1. Example data

 Lets use the famous iris data set as an example.
 This is data on flowers and their measurements.